mimblewimble/grin/doc/intro.md

     (in1, in2) -> (out1), (kern1)
     (in3) -> (out2), (kern2)

-We can aggregate them into the following block (or aggregated transaction):
+We can aggregate them into the following block (or aggregate transaction):

     (in1, in2, in3) -> (out1, out2), (kern1, kern2)